Skip to Content

 There are both shore dives and boat dives available and a selection of scuba companies to choose from.
 The crystal clear Caribbean waters are perfect for scuba diving and when visibility is good, you can see so much!

 If you’ve never scuba-dived before you can do your PADI course here in Colombia and become a certified diver.
-If doing a course doesn’t sound right for your there is also an option to do a “discovery dive” which allows you to scuba dive with no experience for the first time with an instructor!
+If doing a course doesn’t sound right for you, there is also an option to do a “discovery dive” which allows you to scuba dive with no experience for the first time with an instructor!

-One of the best companies in Santa Marta is Caribbean Pro Centro de Buceo which offer lots of dive course and tours.
+One of the best companies in Santa Marta is Caribbean Pro Centro de Buceo which offers lots of dive courses and tours.
+I love scuba diving and highly recommend giving it a try.

 8. Visit the Museo del Oro (Gold Museum)